VDD: Varied Drone Dataset for Semantic Segmentation: The Proposed VDD Dataset

+\textbf{Dataset Collection:} We used DJI MAVIC AIR II for the collection of our VDD dataset: 400 3-channel RGB images with 4000*3000 pixel size.
+We went to 23 locations in Nanjing (east China) to collect images: downtown of Nanjing(urban residential and commercial area), Jiangning district (urban-rural fringe area, industrial zones and natural landscapes), and Lishui district (rural area, industrial zones, large transportation hubs and natural landscapes).
+For a hospital, we conducted two group of shoots at the same location, one in the morning and one in the evening.
+For a villa residential area and a university campus, we conducted shoots during different seasons.
+Fig. \ref{fig_time} shows scene variance of a campus building in spring and autumn.
+As a result, our dataset encompasses diverse scenes, lighting conditions, seasons, and times.
+We discuss in detail how varied VDD is in Section 3.1 .

-DJI MAVIC AIR II is the drone used in collecting images.
-We used LabelMe as the annotation tool to provide 400 densely labeled images.
-Most images took between 1 to 3 hours to label.
-Our dataset is not only large in terms of the total number of pixels, but also in its scene complexity.
-All images were taken with drones flying at altitudes ranging from 50m to 120m.
-The high resolution images captured at this altitude ensure that both abundant details and scene complexity are present.
-Compared to the ICG Drone Dataset, each image in VDD contains a much greater variety of scenes, objects, and complexity of boundaries, while also capturing clear details on the ground.
+All the images were taken with drones flying at altitudes ranging from 50m to 120m.
+The high-resolution images captured at this altitude ensure that both abundant details and scene complexity are present.
+Compared to the ICG Drone Dataset \cite{icg}, each image in VDD contains a much greater variety of scenes, objects, and complexity of boundaries, while also capturing clear details on the ground.

+\textbf{Pixel-level Labeling:} LabelMe\cite{labelme} is used as the annotation tool to obtain 400 densely labeled images.
+Labeling a large number of pixels can be both time-consuming and labor-intensive.
+Most images in VDD took about 3 hours to label.
+In Integrated Drone Dataset (IDD), we label water in 141 UDD\cite{udd} images, and roof and water in 270 UAVid\cite{uavid} images.
+This takes about 0.5 hour per image.
 Our VDD dataset was labeled by a team of engineers.
-We randomly selected images to label repeatedly by different individuals.
-Our average pixel overlap rate is higher than 99\%, indicating a high level of annotation accuracy.
-Object-level annotation is not included in VDD due to strict control of image overlap.
-Our goal was to include as many semantic environments as possible in the dataset, in order to make it as diverse as possible.
-Due to the lack of repeating or even continuous scenes, there are rarely identical objects in different images.
+We randomly selected 20 images to label repeatedly by all engineers.
+Our average pixel overlap rate is higher than 99\%, indicating a high annotation accuracy.

+Recently, interactive segmentation \cite{FocalClick, FirstClick, cfr-icl, eiseg} has gained significant popularity, and the Segment Anything Model \cite{sam} has also garnered considerable attention.
+During the annotation process, we attempted interactive segmentation; however, we observed suboptimal results.